-Jimmie Johnson leaves Las Vegas atop the standings by five over Brad Keselowski.
-Dale Earnhardt Jr. sits third in points, 10 out of the lead.
+Johnson leaves Las Vegas atop the standings by five over Keselowski.
+Earnhardt Jr. sits third in points, 10 out of the lead.
 This trio already has some reasonable distance over their competition.

-Denny Hamlin is sitting fourth, 27 back from Johnson while Carl Edwards rounds out the top five.
+Hamlin is sitting fourth, 27 back from Johnson, while Edwards rounds out the top five.
 Mark Martin is sixth, but is not running the whole season so he’ll be dropping out of the running.
-Matt Kenseth and Greg Biffle, former teammates, are tied for seventh, followed by Clint Bowyer and Aric Almirola.
-Ricky Stenhouse and Paul Menard, in 11th and 12th, respectively are the only other drivers who are mathematically within one race of the point lead.
+Kenseth and Greg Biffle, former teammates, are tied for seventh, followed by Clint Bowyer and Aric Almirola.
+Ricky Stenhouse Jr. and Paul Menard, in 11th and 12th, respectively are the only other drivers who are mathematically within one race of the point lead.

 If the Chase began now, we’d have a really shortened race season and would be searching for something to do by Memorial Day.
 As it is, things are lining up and no one is sure at this point who is going to be better than anyone else.
 You can say the Toyotas have fired the first volley on Intermediates, so they are in the best position, but it is way too early to make any kind of assumption on who will dominate the Chase.

 Overall Rating: (On a scale of one to six beer cans, with one being a stinker and a six-pack an instant classic) This one gets two cans of semi-chilled Buckhorn.
 If you don’t know what that is, Google it.
 If you do, you know I’ve made a toast to the fact the top four drivers raced like hell with each other over the last 20 or so laps to salvage what was going to be a rather boring event from the scrap heap of Busch Light.

 Next Up: Bristol Motor Speedway.
 We’ll see how the ground track that was supposed to return bump and run racing can do now that it has had another year to age.